CCLRCBH-BIC/CAST/README.md

 - [deepmedic](https://github.com/pipiyang/deepmedic): The deepmedic is revised based on https://github.com/deepmedic/deepmedic.
 When we run the original code on a multiple GPU workstation, it will exhaust all the memories but without reducing computational time.
 I have modified the code to enable multiple GPUs train a model separately.
 ### 2. Preprocessing
 * Affine transformation
 In the analysis, all subjects used for training and segmentation are required to roughly in the same space.
 If not, affine transformation should be used.
-We use ANTS for the purpose.
+We use ANTS (https://github.com/ANTsX/ANTs) for the purpose.
+Other softwares (e.g. FSL, SPM) can also be used.
 ```cshell
 ANTS 3 –m MI[…,…,1,32] –i 0
 ```